rust-lang/blog.rust-lang.org/posts/inside-rust/2023-05-02-stabilizing-async-fn-in-trait.md

 In our [previous post][pp], we [hypothesized](https://blog.rust-lang.org/inside-rust/2022/11/17/async-fn-in-trait-nightly.html#hypothesis-this-is-uncommon) that this problem might not occur often in practice.
 However, our case studies found that it comes up quite frequently, and so we decided that a solution is needed.
 We explored a number of solutions and concluded that associated return types are the most practical.

 **Status:** Associated return types have an experimental implementation and we are currently drafting an RFC.
 There are several open bugs that will need to be fixed.
+We are considering more concise syntax for the future (see below).

 [Playground](https://play.rust-lang.org/?version=nightly&mode=debug&edition=2021&gist=2066934a05cb9eafc0b47af7bdf8c57f)